jacobmacdonnell/CTI-Reports/README.md

 ---

-## 🧠 How to Use This Repo
+## 🧠 How to Navigate This Portfolio

-- Explore the `reports/` directory to read full-scope intelligence investigations.
+- Explore the `reports/` directory to view full-scope intelligence investigations.
-- Browse `briefs/` for concise, high-level threat summaries.
+- Browse `briefs/` for concise, rapid-threat snapshots.
-- Use `templates/` to quickly create new reports following professional standards.
+- Use `templates/` as starting points for writing new analyses.
-- Integrate IOCs into your own detection or enrichment workflows (if included).
+- Review `iocs/` for aggregated indicators when available.

 ---

+## 🎯 Purpose

+This repository is designed to **demonstrate professional CTI analysis skills** including:
+- Adversary tracking and campaign research
+- Infrastructure pivoting and enrichment
+- ATT&CK-based TTP analysis
+- Attribution reasoning and analytic confidence
+- Strategic intelligence reporting

+It reflects the analytic tradecraft and reporting standards expected in **threat intelligence, SOC, and cyber defense roles**.

+---

 ## ⚠️ Disclaimer

-All information in this repository is derived from **publicly available sources**.
-Attribution statements represent **analytic assessments** and should not be interpreted as definitive conclusions.
-This content is intended strictly for **research, education, and defensive cybersecurity purposes**.
+All content is derived from **publicly available information**.
+Attribution assessments represent **analytic judgments** and are **not definitive conclusions**.
+All material is intended for **research, education, and defensive cybersecurity purposes only**.

 ---

 ✉️ **Author:** Jacob Macdonnell
-🔎 *“Intelligence is not knowledge — it’s the structured understanding of why something matters.”*
+🔎 *“Intelligence isn’t just knowing what happened — it’s understanding why it matters.”*